 - Payees whose benefits exceeded their state's guaranty association coverage limit are the ones who experienced shortfalls.

-In 2024, GABC initiated a competitive bidding process with multiple life insurers.
-Pacific Life Insurance Company was selected to assume GABC's remaining annuity obligations through an Assumption Reinsurance Agreement.
+The Pacific Life transition is complete.
+In 2024, GABC ran a competitive bidding process with multiple life insurers and selected Pacific Life Insurance Company to assume its remaining annuity obligations through an assumption reinsurance agreement.
+Here is how it played out.

 How to Get Your GABC Benefits Letter (Verification of Benefits)

-Before a transaction can proceed, you will need a Verification of Benefits letter from GABC.
+Before a transaction can proceed, you will need a Verification of Benefits letter.
 This letter confirms your payment amounts, dates, frequency, and duration.
+Pacific Life now issues these letters for the former GABC and ELNY annuities, using the same contact information GABC used.
 Here is how to request one:

 - Mail: PO Box 4366, Clinton, IA 52733-4366